haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 -   Change the contents of the second column only.
 Translate the phrases from English (`US`) to the desired language.
 -   While translating, pay attention to placeholders like `%1`, `%2` and so on.

-	They are used by the Magento application to insert context values; they are *not* used for translations.
-For example:
+	They are used by the Magento application to insert context values; they are *not* used for translations. 例如:

     	Product '%1' has been added to shopping cart.
     	->